Traore, Manhattan Jaspers take on the Mount St. Mary’s Mountaineers - WTOP News

 Emmitsburg, Maryland; Thursday, 7 p.m.
 EST

-BOTTOM LINE: MAAC foes Mount St. Mary’s and Manhattan meet on Thursday.
+BOTTOM LINE: MAAC foes Mount St. Mary’s and Manhattan square off on Thursday.

-The Mountaineers are 5-3 in home games.
-Mount St. Mary’s averages 14.0 turnovers per game and is 3-3 when it turns the ball over less than its opponents.
+The Mountaineers are 5-3 on their home court.
+Mount St. Mary’s is 6-6 in games decided by 10 or more points.

-The Jaspers are 2-9 against conference opponents.
-Manhattan has a 2-0 record in one-possession games.
+The Jaspers are 2-9 in conference games.
+Manhattan is 3-10 against opponents over .500.

 Mount St. Mary’s is shooting 46.3% from the field this season, 0.6 percentage points higher than the 45.7% Manhattan allows to opponents.
-Manhattan has shot at a 41.4% clip from the field this season, 1.7 percentage points below the 43.1% shooting opponents of Mount St. Mary’s have averaged.
+Manhattan averages 7.6 made 3-pointers per game this season, 1.4 more made shots on average than the 6.2 per game Mount St. Mary’s allows.

-TOP PERFORMERS: Dakota Leffew is averaging 18.1 points, four assists and 1.6 steals for the Mountaineers.
-Dallas Hobbs is averaging 8.8 points and 3.1 rebounds while shooting 40.0% over the last 10 games for Mount St. Mary’s.
+TOP PERFORMERS: Dakota Leffew averages 2.5 made 3-pointers per game for the Mountaineers, scoring 18.1 points while shooting 36.2% from beyond the arc.
+Dallas Hobbs is shooting 40.0% and averaging 8.8 points over the past 10 games for Mount St. Mary’s.

-Seydou Traore is averaging 11.7 points and 8.7 rebounds for the Jaspers.
-Shaquil Bender is averaging 12.5 points over the last 10 games for Manhattan.
+Shaquil Bender averages 2.0 made 3-pointers per game for the Jaspers, scoring 13.7 points while shooting 34.0% from beyond the arc.
+Daniel Rouzan is averaging 12 points and 5.4 rebounds over the past 10 games for Manhattan.

 LAST 10 GAMES: Mountaineers: 4-6, averaging 68.8 points, 33.0 rebounds, 11.3 assists, 6.5 steals and 3.4 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 69.7 points per game.